 Introducing Ross Jones

-Born in 1966, I was raised in Otaki, a small town of just 5000 people located 70km north of Wellington, the capital city of New Zealand.
-I spent the first 18 years of my life there and during this time observed the world change and the pace of life accelerate dramatically—but Otaki pretty much remained unchanged as if time had stood still.
+I was born in 1966 and raised in Otaki, a small town of about 5,000 people located 70 km north of Wellington, the capital city of New Zealand.
+The first 18 years of my life were spent in this quaint town, where I witnessed significant changes in the world and a dramatic acceleration in the pace of life.
+Yet, Otaki remained a constant, as if time had stood still—a place I hold dear to my heart.

-After graduating from the Wellington School of Design in the early ’90s, I spent the next 15 years working on commissioned paintings for companies and private individuals around the world, including Bank of America, Penguin Books NY, The Wall St Journal and Time Inc.
+After graduating from the Wellington School of Design in the early 1990s, I spent the next 15 years working on commissioned paintings for various companies and private individuals around the world, including Bank of America, Penguin Books NY, The Wall Street Journal, and Time Inc.

 “How far the journey takes you